-- (vii) The directors can exclude or restrict the right to opt for new shares or make any other arrangements where they decide that this is necessary or convenient to deal with any of the following legal or practical problems: - (a) problems relating to laws of any territory; or - (b) problems relating to the requirements of any recognised regulatory body or stock exchange in any territory, - or where the directors believe that for any other reason the right should not be given. - (viii) If a shareholder has opted to receive new shares, no dividend on the shares for which he has opted to receive new shares (which are called the "elected shares"), will be declared or payable.
+(viii) If a shareholder has opted to receive new shares, no dividend on the shares for which he has opted to receive new shares (which are called the "elected shares"), will be declared or payable.
 Instead, new ordinary shares will be allotted on the basis set out earlier in this article.
-To do this, the directors will convert into capital the sum equal to the total amount of the new ordinary shares to be allotted.
-They will use this sum to pay up in full the appropriate number of new ordinary shares.
+To do this, the board will convert into capital the sum equal to the total amount of the new ordinary shares to be allotted.
+It will use this sum to pay up in full the appropriate number of new ordinary shares.
 These will then be allotted and distributed to the holders of the elected shares on the basis set out above.
-The sum to be converted into capital can be taken from: - (a) any amount which is then in any reserve or fund (including the share premium account, any capital redemption reserve, any merger reserve and retained earnings); or - (b) any other sum which is available to be distributed. - The directors can do anything they think necessary to give effect to any such conversion into capital. - (ix) The new ordinary shares will rank equally in all respects with the existing fully paid up ordinary shares at the time when the new ordinary shares are allotted.
-But they will not be entitled to share in the dividend from which they arose, or to have new shares instead of that dividend. - (x) The directors can decide that new shares will not be available in place of any cash dividend.
-They can decide this at any time before new shares are allotted in place of such dividend, whether before or after shareholders have opted to receive new shares. - (xi) The directors can decide how any costs relating to making new shares available in place of a cash dividend will be met.
-For example, they can decide that an amount will be deducted from the entitlement of a shareholder under this article. - (xii) Unless the directors decide otherwise or unless the uncertificated securities rules require otherwise, any new ordinary shares which a shareholder has chosen to receive instead of some or all of his cash dividend will be:
+The sum to be converted into capital can be taken from any amount which is then in any reserve or fund or any other sum which is available to be distributed.

+The board can do anything it thinks necessary to give effect to any such conversion into capital.

+(ix) The new ordinary shares will rank equally in all respects with the existing fully paid up ordinary shares at the time when the new ordinary shares are allotted.
+But they will not be entitled to share in the dividend from which they arose, or to have new shares instead of that dividend.

-- (a) CREST shares if the corresponding elected shares were CREST shares on the record date for that dividend; and - (b) certificated shares if the corresponding elected shares were certificated shares on the record date for that dividend. - (xiii) Unless the directors decide otherwise, any new ordinary shares which a shareholder has chosen to receive instead of some or all of his cash dividend will be: - (a) A shares if the corresponding elected shares are A shares; and - (b) B shares if the corresponding elected shares are B shares. - (xiv) The directors may not proceed with any election unless the company has unissued shares authorised for issue and sufficient reserves or funds that may be capitalised to give effect to it after the basis of allotment is determined.
+- (x) The board can decide that new shares will not be available in place of any cash dividend.
+It can decide this at any time before new shares are allotted in place of such dividend, whether before or after shareholders have opted to receive new shares. - (xi) The board can decide how any costs relating to making new shares available in place of a cash dividend will be met.
+For example, it can decide that an amount will be deducted from the entitlement of a shareholder under this article. - (xii) Unless the board decides otherwise or unless the uncertificated securities rules require otherwise, any new ordinary shares which a shareholder has chosen to receive instead of some or all of his cash dividend will be: - (a) CREST shares if the corresponding elected shares were CREST shares on the record date for that dividend; and - (b) certificated shares if the corresponding elected shares were certificated shares on the record date for that dividend. - (xiii) Unless the board decides otherwise, any new ordinary shares which a shareholder has chosen to receive instead of some or all of his cash dividend will be: - (a) A shares if the corresponding elected shares are A shares; and - (b) B shares if the corresponding elected shares are B shares. - (xiv) The board may not proceed with any election unless the company has sufficient reserves or funds that may be capitalised to give effect to it after the basis of allotment is determined.

-130. Power to Capitalise Reserves and Funds
+126. Power to Capitalise Reserves and Funds